Confused about recycling? Below, DS Smith answers your questions on what can and can’t be recycled

 Perhaps now more than ever recycling is firmly on the agendas of governments, organisations, and consumers.
 Recently we have seen the rise of a new environmental consciousness, spearheaded by the likes of Greta Thunberg and Sir David Attenborough – in fact, environmental concerns have never been so front of mind.

-If 2018 was the dawning of a new consciousness, then 2019 has become the year of action – with more and more of us motivated to act more sustainably in our day to day lives.
+If 2019 was the dawning of a new consciousness, then 2020 is the year of action – with more and more of us motivated to act more sustainably in our day to day lives.

 Whether it’s in the bathroom, the kitchen, the office or the great outdoors, simple acts to recycle more can add up to make a real difference to how we better sustainably manage our planet's scarce resources.

 However, there still exists wide spread confusion on how best to recycle.
 At DS Smith, we manage over 5.5 million tonnes of material every year, so as one of the leading integrated packaging and recycling companies in Europe, we’ve put our expertise to good use.

 To help ensure that paper fibres that should be recycled are recycled, we’ve looked at some of your most searched for questions surrounding paper recycling and shared some top hacks and information on how you can recycle more.